-- Complete the online application or the PDF version (include your $20.00 application fee) for admission to NHTI
+- Complete the online application or the PDF version for admission to NHTI.

 - Applicants who have earned a high school equivalency certificate must submit a copy of the certificate, including scores, as well as official transcripts reflecting completed school work and grades prior to leaving school.

-- Complete all additional requirements as indicated in the Specific Admission Requirements for the desired program, which are listed on each program page;
+- Satisfy all additional requirements as indicated in the Specific Admission Requirements for the desired program (see Specific Admission Requirements, below).

-- Though not required for admission to any program, it is recommended that the scores of one of the standardized national college admission tests (SAT or ACT) be forwarded to the Admissions Office; test scores provide an additional piece of information that expands our knowledge of a student’s academic background; because standardized test scores are only one means of evaluating applicants, no specific minimum score is required; (students considering transfer to four-year institutions are especially urged to submit SAT scores since the new institution may require them);
+- Though not required for admission to any program, it is recommended that the scores of one of the standardized national college admission tests (SAT or ACT) be forwarded to the Admissions Office if they no more than 5 years old.
+Test scores provide an additional piece of information that expands our knowledge of a student’s academic background and may be used to waive ACCUPLACER placement testing.
+Because standardized test scores are only one means of evaluating applicants, no specific minimum score is required.
+Students considering transfer to four-year institutions are especially urged to submit SAT scores since the new institution may require them;

 Professional Certificate and Certificate Programs

-Students seeking to earn a certificate should consult the “Programs of Study” to determine specific entrance requirements, if any, for the program in which they are interested.
-As with Associate’s degree programs, students must formally apply for, and be accepted into, a professional certificate or certificate program in order to be eligible for federal financial aid and in order to receive their certificate upon completion of program requirements.
+Students seeking to earn a certificate should consult the academic program pages to determine specific entrance requirements, if any, for the program in which they are interested.
+As with associate degree programs, students must formally apply for, and be accepted into, a professional certificate or certificate program in order to be eligible for federal financial aid and in order to receive their certificate upon completion of program requirements.

 Students entering programs at NHTI are required to complete placement testing before registering for classes.
 Testing may be waived based on performance on standardized tests and/or grades in specific college courses.
-Department Heads of academic programs will use testing data to help advise students in course selection.
+Department Chairs of academic programs will use testing data to help advise students in course selection.
 Both national and NHTI data indicate that students benefit from assessment and placement.
-For more information, students may contact Admissions at (603) 230-4011, the Learning Center at (603) 230-4027, or the Department Head of the program in which they are interested or to which they have been admitted.
+For more information, students may contact Admissions at (603) 230-4011, the Academic Center for Excellence (ACE) at (603) 230-4027, or the Department Chair of the program in which they are interested or to which they have been admitted.